Berry offers a number of international internships through the following providers:

 CIS Abroad offers summer internships in several countries, many of which have no foreign language requirement.
 Students work with a Berry faculty member and earn Berry credit, which incurs a $100 per credit hour charge.

-The ISA-ELAP program places students in community-development projects in a number of Latin American countries and includes an intensive Spanish language program.
+ISA-ELAP program places students in community-development projects in a number of Latin American countries and includes an intensive Spanish language program.

-Check out other internship opportunities here!
+Check out other internship opportunities with

 Consortium for Overseas Student Teaching

-Twenty Berry students have participated in overseas student teaching since 1998.
+More than twenty Berry students have participated in overseas student teaching since 1998.
 Teaching outside the US provides valuable professional and personal experience.

 Am I eligible?